Where smart software meets expert accounting.

 Professional Profile

-In this article we take a closer look at the P11D form, including what you need to include on it, when you need to file it, and – most importantly of all – what will happen if you don’t fulfil your P11D duties.
-We’ll also cover the big changes coming in 2026 to ensure you’re ahead of important rulings.
+In this article we take a closer look at the P11D form, including what you need to include on it, when you need to file it, and – most important of all – what will happen if you don’t fulfil your P11D duties.

 The P11D form is used to report benefits in kind.
 These are items or services which you (or your employees) receive from your company in addition to your salary, such as private healthcare, interest-free loans (to pay for train season tickets, for example) and company cars.
-All of these items have an associated monetary value, which makes them subject to tax.
+The annual P11D form allows you to report these items to HMRC on your annual Self Assessment return.

 As benefits in kind effectively increase your salary, there may be National Insurance contributions (NICs) to be paid on them, although it’s important to note these contributions will be paid by the company, not the individual.